 As with all burger recipes, the seasonings in this recipe are very flexible.
 I use what I like, and you should use what you like and what you have on hand.

 I like to use dried spices because it's so convenient.
-But if you have onions, garlic and parsley in the house, by all means, use them!
+But if you have onions, garlic, and fresh parsley in the house, by all means, use them!

 - 1 lb. lean ground bison